jannecederberg/jannecederberg.github.io/_posts/2015-07-01-is-your-job-over.md

 How much thought have you given to what enabled to be doing what you're doing?
 I mean, from the point of view of what made it possible for you to not have to be hunting/gathering for food all day long?

+## Life a long time ago

-This pseudo code written using Python syntax (and to add a bit of humor value) illustrates some aspects of a hunting and gathering society:
+This pseudo code written using Python syntax (and written to add a bit of humor value) probably illustrates some aspects of a hunting and gathering society:

 {% highlight python %}
 from behavior import basics, romance